 |---|---|---|---|

 The recurring operator warning is not that teams cannot name the right pattern, it is that they add coordination faster than they add control.
-In the Research Pack behind this article, practitioner threads from Reddit, Hacker News, and X kept pointing to the same failure modes: agents that do not know when to stop, prompt changes that break unrelated paths, and multi-agent stacks where nobody can explain which agent caused a cost spike or bad output.
+Across practitioner threads from Reddit, Hacker News, and X, the same failure modes kept appearing: agents that do not know when to stop, prompt changes that break unrelated paths, and multi-agent stacks where nobody can explain which agent caused a cost spike or bad output.

 That lines up with the official guidance.
 Microsoft, Google Cloud, and AWS all frame agent architecture as a spectrum and recommend using the lowest-complexity pattern that still meets the job.
 Anthropic’s engineering notes make the same tradeoff clear for multi-agent research systems: parallel subagents can help, but coordination, evaluation, reliability, and token cost all get harder once you add orchestration.